Kenneth E. Ferslew, Ph.D., F-ABFT

 Doctor of Philosophy in Pharmacology/Toxicology, Louisiana State University Medical Center - Shreveport

 Dr. Ferslew is Professor and Director of the Section of Toxicology at the James H. Quillen College of Medicine.
 He practices through ETSU Physicians and his laboratory, ETSU Toxicology, is part of the William L. Jenkins Forensic Center.
-He is a Diplomat of the American Board of Forensic Toxicology, a Fellow of the American Academy of Forensic Sciences, and a member of the American Society of Pharmacology and Experimental Therapeutics, the American College of Clinical Pharmacology, the Society of Toxicology, and the Society of Forensic Toxicologists.
+He is a Fellow of the American Board of Forensic Toxicology, a Fellow of the American Academy of Forensic Sciences, and a member of the American Society of Pharmacology and Experimental Therapeutics, the American College of Clinical Pharmacology, the Society of Toxicology, and the Society of Forensic Toxicologists.
 He has served frequently as an officer in his professional societies and is currently a member of the Exam Committee for the American Board of Forensic Toxicology.
 He serves on the editorial board of the Journal of Analytical Toxicology and is a regional, national, and international clinical and forensic toxicology consultant.

 • Clinical and Forensic Toxicology

-• Drugs of Abuse
+• Alcohol and Drugs of Abuse

 • Pharmacokinetics and Toxicokinetics